-For nearly 60 years, the Teen Challenge alcohol and addiction abuse treatment programs have provided long-term recovery for tens of thousands of individuals.
+For nearly 60 years, the Teen Challenge Southeast alcohol and addiction abuse treatment programs have provided long-term recovery for tens of thousands of individuals.
 We are the largest and longest continuously operated group of addiction recovery centers globally, with over 200 centers in the U.S. and over 1,000 more centers worldwide.
-Columbus Women’s Rehab is a member of Teen Challenge.
+Columbus Women’s Rehab is a member of Teen Challenge Southeast.

 Columbus Women’s Rehab is an affordable addiction and alcohol treatment program for ages 18 and older.
 This year-long residential program provides peer-to-peer, group, and individual counseling, parenting classes, spiritual inspiration, relapse prevention, anger management, drug and alcohol education, recreational opportunities, and vocational rehabilitation.

 We are single-gender and have a safe, clean, healthy environment, providing addiction recovery and recovery.
 Our caring staff is are well-trained, most having come through a similar addiction recovery program themselves.
 Each individual in our care is treated with compassion and respect.
 Those seeking help must follow our proven plan and be ready to commit to a full year of recovery and life skills training.